-A minimum of 30 hours of occupational therapy-related experience or observation is required.
+A minimum of 30 in-person hours of occupational therapy-related experience or observation is required.
 We encourage applicants to visit different sites to experience the diversity of the OT practice.
 Activities such as volunteering as a camp counselor for children with disabilities or working as an aide at an assisted living facility count toward this requirement as they provide exposure to populations that interface with OT.
 It is strongly recommended, but not required, that a portion of the hours include observation with one or more occupational therapists.
 We also encourage you to supplement these types of experiences with non-traditional OT-related hours, which could include written reflection on books, podcasts, movies, website and alumni interviews, etc. Explore these resources and see this page for more details on how to document.